Agriculture in Brazil: Land use changes

 In some areas, such as in the Amazon rainforest, forest is being cleared to make room for soy and palm oil production, and for making grassland, used for grazing cattle.

 By 1995, 70% of formerly forested land in the Amazon, and 91% of land deforested since 1970 had been converted to cattle ranching.
 Much of the remaining deforestation within the Amazon has resulted from farmers clearing land (sometimes using the slash-and-burn method) for small-scale subsistence agriculture or mechanized cropland producing soy, palm, and other crops.

 The cattle sector of the Brazilian Amazon, incentivized by the international beef and leather trades, has been responsible for about 80% of all deforestation in the region, or about 14% of the world's total annual deforestation, making it the world's largest single driver of deforestation.

 In September 2019, Carlos Nobre, expert on the Amazon and climate change in Brazil, warned that at the current rates of deforestation, we are 20 to 30 years off from reaching a tipping point that could turn big parts of the Amazon forest into a dry savanna, especially in the southern and northern Amazon.

 In 2024 for the first time "a drought has covered all the way from the North to the country's Southeast," It is the strongest drought in Brazil, since the beginning of measurement in the 1950s, covering almost 60% of the country territory.
 The drought is linked to deforestation and climate change.
 The drought has a serious, mostly negative, impact on the agricultural sector in Brazil, impacting soybeans, maize, beans, sugarcane, coffee, oranges.

 In regions such as Ribeirão Preto, many rural farm workers, and small farm owners have had their land dispossessed to make way for Sugarcane monocultures.
 Fields left fallow, post-sugarcane cultivation are difficult for these landless, rural populations to farm for subsistence, due to nutrients being stripped from the area, as well as depletion of water supply due to industrial sugarcane farming.
 Many of these settlements in areas that were formerly monocultures, are also surrounded by existing monocultures, creating friction between rural populations, and corporate farming.

 Soybean monocultures have also had a significant impact in the Cerrado.
 Previously a region of high levels of biodiversity, it has been rapidly cleared for industrial farming, losing half of its original 200 million hectares.
 Soy cultivation also dries streams in the area, and intensifies droughts for local communities.
 It changes land use, putting traditional farming methods, and indigenous food sources in decline, due to contamination, deforestation and loss of grazing lands.
-Between 2003–2017 13 million hectares of Cerrado was cleared for soy.
+Between 2003 and 2017 13 million hectares of Cerrado was cleared for soy.